 - Ms. Membership.
 Donation level of $125, for those 25 years and younger.

-Pending WCF membership approval at the 2019 Annual Meeting, the WCF Advisory Board is implementing a $50 allocation from each membership contribution for operating expenses.
+The WCF Advisory Board reserves a $50 allocation from each membership contribution for operating expenses.
 Full members of WCF have the option of deciding how the remainder of their contribution will be distributed.
-The WCF currently has four endowments listed to the left and we also conduct an annual campaign to raise funds for the current grants cycle.
+The WCF currently has four endowments listed above, and we also conduct an annual campaign to raise funds for the current grants cycle.

 Women’s Community Foundation Resources